BlackDice/scent/readme.md

 	nStructure.head # first node in the list nStructure.tail # last node in the list

 Each node instance has got `next` and `prev` properties pointing to its neighbors in the list.
 This can be used to iterate over the list.
-To keep this DRY and simple there is convenience method `each` method that simplifies looping for you.
+To keep this DRY and simple there is convenience method `each` that simplify looping for you.

 	nStructure.each (node) ->
 		# Do something with the node